 This needs some experience in chart observing.
 The market moves in cycles.
 Roughly you can say there is accumulation, breakout, distribution, and breakdown you can read more about accumulation and distribution here.

 These five tips should get your back covered for buying this dip and future dips.
-Stay focused, don’t let your emotions eat you up or make bad decisions.
+Stay focused, and don’t let your emotions eat you up or make you make bad decisions.
 You need a crystal clear plan to achieve success in Crypto trading – may these tips be a small part of it.
-If you feel lost on what to buy in this dip, we suggest taking a look at Digibyte, Adex, Stratis, Ethereum Classic, SIA, and Stellar Lumens and observe how they do (this is not investment advice).
+If you feel lost on what to buy in this dip, we suggest taking a look at Digibyte, Adex, Stratis, Ethereum Classic, SIA, and Stellar Lumens and observing how they do (this is not investment advice).
 Most of them can be found on Binance and Bittrex.